apache/cordova-ios/README.md

 1. Launch **Terminal.app**
 2. Go to the location where you installed Cordova, in the **bin** sub-folder
 3. Run **"update_cordova_subproject [path/to/your/project/xcodeproj]"**  where the first parameter is the path to your project's .xcodeproj file

+**Note** that in version 2.2.0, by default when you create a new project, the CordovaLib sub-project is copied into your project folder, it is not shared.

 <br />